Faculty-Led: Italian Renaissance - 10 Days

 Your afternoon is free to explore the monuments, churches, gardens, shops, and markets of Florence!
 Take a walk to Piazzale Michelangelo or Forte Belvedere for a view of the city, or take the city bus to Fiesole to view the city from a different perspective, or simply stroll along the main streets and enjoy the open air museum that is Florence.

-Day 7- Florence to Rome
+Florence to Rome

 Enjoy your breakfast as you prepare to bid farewell to Florence.

-Take the high-speed train from Florence to Rome.
+You will take the high-speed train from Florence to Rome.

 You will see the Roman Coliseum, the largest amphitheater in the world.
 Emperor Vespasian began construction in 70 AD and it was finished in 80 AD by his son, Titus.
 Emperor Domitian (81-96) made further modifications.
 These three emperors are known as the Flavian dynasty and the Coliseum is also known as the Flavian amphitheater and is one of the greatest works of Roman engineering and architecture that the world still enjoys today.
 Crowds between 50,000 and 80,000, and even the emperor himself, attended gladiatorial contests, animal hunts, mock sea skirmishes, mythological dramas and famous battles.
 You'll continue on to the Roman Forum, the epicenter of the Roman Empire and the heart of public life.
 You'll see the remnants of Roman public buildings and squares where parades, elections and commerce took place.